-The occupational therapist must meet the following standards:

-1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+Agencies must meet the following standards regardless of provider service location: 1.
+Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

 4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.